vipin08/vending_app_backend/Vending_backend.md

 ## API list

-All the api based on versioning, so version is specifiy the current api version.
-Blueprints use for increasing the modularity of API's.
+All the API based on versioning, so the version is specified the current API version.
+Blueprints use for increasing the modularity of API.

 # Product Listing: